 To contain the continuous spread of the COVID-19 pandemic, the world has seen, at the latest count, 188 countries taking the unprecedented action of closing their nation’s schools.
 Over 1.5 billion learners are affected.
 While the measure is necessary to stop the spread, it is already having a negative effect on education, wellbeing, and health.
 Apart from the obvious disruption to learning, school closures are likely to have other far-reaching negative effects.
 Measures will be needed to support a return to normalcy and resilient learning so that children and their teachers are better prepared to address not only the impact of COVID-19 but any future threats.
+Some students are still choosing study abroad programs while most of them are now attending an Online Elementary School and they have transitioned from face to face classes to taking virtual lessons.
+Most of these online schools may utilize an online exam monitoring software to maintain the integrity of their tests and exams.
+Some college students also consider enrolling in an online school like an online military school that offers military education finance options.

 Is the world ready?
 I fear we are not.
 At least, not in the Global South.
 To achieve resilient learning will require special efforts.